cdap-guides/cdap-spark-guide/README.rst

         ObjectStores.createObjectStore(getConfigurer(), "backLinks", String.class);
         ObjectStores.createObjectStore(getConfigurer(), "pageRanks", Double.class);
       } catch (UnsupportedTypeException e) {
-        throw new RuntimeException("Will never happen: all classes above are supported", e);
+        throw new RuntimeException("Won't happen: all classes above are supported", e);
       }
     }
   }

-In this example we’ll use Scala to write a Spark program (for example of using Java refer to this `CDAP example <http://docs.cask.co/cdap/current/en/getstarted.html#sparkpagerank-application-example>`_).
-You’ll need to add scala and maven-scala-plugin as a dependency in your maven `pom.xml <https://github.com/cdap-guides/cdap-spark-guide/blob/develop/pom.xml>`_
+In this example we’ll use Scala to write a Spark program (for example of using Java, refer to the `CDAP example <http://docs.cask.co/cdap/current/en/getstarted.html#sparkpagerank-application-example>`_).
+You’ll need to add ``scala`` and ``maven-scala-plugin`` as dependencies in your maven `pom.xml <https://github.com/cdap-guides/cdap-spark-guide/blob/develop/pom.xml>`_

 The code below configures Spark in CDAP.
-This class extends `AbstractSpark <http://docs.cdap.io/cdap/current/en/javadocs/co/cask/cdap/api/spark/AbstractSpark.html>`_ and overrides the configure() method in order to define all of the components.
-The setMainClassName method sets Spark Program class. which CDAP will run:
+This class extends `AbstractSpark <http://docs.cdap.io/cdap/current/en/javadocs/co/cask/cdap/api/spark/AbstractSpark.html>`_ and overrides the configure( ) method in order to define all of the components.
+The setMainClassName method sets the Spark Program class. which CDAP will run:

 .. code:: java